Driver Ed FAQ

 How do I make up a classroom session that I missed?

-When you miss a class, we tell you which class you missed. we encourage you to come to the SAME CLASS (If you missed class #7, check the class calender and attend the next scheduked class #7 of any other currently running session) that you missed so that you can participate in the classroom discussions.
+When you miss a class, you can look up the missed class on your account under class history or we can let you know which class you missed.
+You would make up the same class # that was missed (i.e. If you missed class #7, check the class calender and attend the next scheduled class #7 of any other currently running session).

-We do not require any advance notice for you to make up a class, just walk in and make sure the instructor checks you in.
+We do not require any advance notice for you to make up a class, just walk in and make sure to sign the make up attendance sheet (see instructor for sign in sheet).

 Can my teen miss a class?